The Best Things to do in Victoria, BC

 You can also take a float plane or Helijet from downtown Vancouver, which is a lot of fun.
 If you’ve only got one day to spend in Victoria, the float plane or helicopter is the fastest and most convenient option.

 Have you visited the city of Victoria?

-Share your tips for things to do in Victoria in the comments section.
+Share your recommendations for things to do in Victoria in the comments section below.

 - Things to do at Harrison Hot Springs with kids

 - 25 FREE Things to do in Vancouver in 2019